wecise/m3web/README.md

-## M³ Portal System
+## M³ Web

 Version 0.9

 ## Introduction

-m3web is a portal system for M³.
+The m3web is a portal system for M³ Platform System.

-Doc
+# Doc
 please access the [wecise.com](http://wecise.com).